-Galafold®, and any of our other product candidates that may be approved in the future for commercialization in the E.U., U.K. or in other foreign countries, are or will be subject to additional risks related to international operations or entering into international business relationships, including:
+Galafold®, and any of our other product candidates, including AT-GAA, that may be approved in the future for commercialization in the E.U., U.K. or in other foreign countries are or will be subject to additional risks related to international operations or entering into international business relationships, including:

-- different regulatory requirements for maintaining approval of drugs in foreign countries; - reduced protection for contractual and intellectual property rights in some countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the U.S.; - noncompliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act 2010 and similar anti-bribery and anti-corruption laws in other jurisdictions; - tighter restrictions on privacy and the collection and use of patient data; and - business interruptions resulting from geopolitical actions (including war and terrorism), pandemic diseases (such as the recent spread of COVID-19 "coronavirus"), or natural disasters (including earthquakes, typhoons, floods and fires).
+- different regulatory requirements for maintaining approval of drugs in foreign countries; - reduced protection for contractual and intellectual property rights in some countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the U.S.; - noncompliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act 2010 and similar anti-bribery and anti-corruption laws in other jurisdictions; - tighter restrictions on privacy and the collection and use of patient data; - the impact of BREXIT on regulatory standards and operations; and - business interruptions resulting from geopolitical actions (including war and terrorism), pandemic diseases (such as the recent spread of COVID-19 "coronavirus"), or natural disasters (including earthquakes, typhoons, floods and fires).